Regularname11/Regularname11/README.md

-- 👋 Hi, I’m @Regularname11
+- 👋 Hi, I’m @Regularname11 (AKA: Taha-Yassine ENNABILI)
-- 👀 I’m interested in coding new things!
+- 👀 I’m interested in coding and learning new things! <3
-- 🌱 I’m currently learning about life and existence
+- 🌱 You only live once, but if you do it right, once is enough.
 - 📫 How to reach me via my email: tahaennabili@gmail.com

 <!---